 Lundelius is a Certified Public Accountant and is accredited in Business Valuation and certified in Financial Forensics by the American Institute of Certified Public Accountants.

-Karina Bjelland is a senior managing consultant in the Financial Institutions Practice at Berkeley Research Group, LLC.
+About the Author Karina Bjelland is a senior managing consultant in the Financial Institutions Practice at Berkeley Research Group, LLC.
 The Financial Institutions Practice advises clients and their counsel in the areas of operational risk, regulation, accounting and finance and serves the needs of hedge funds, funds of funds, private equity funds, alternative investment funds, investment advisers, broker-dealers, insurance companies, and banks.
 Prior to joining BRG, Ms. Bjelland held various positions in the areas of financial institution supervision and regulation, and securities litigation consulting.
 Berkeley Research Group, LLC is a leading global expert services and consulting firm that provides independent expert testimony, litigation and regulatory support, authoritative studies, strategic advice, and document and data analytics to major law firms, Fortune 500 corporations, government agencies, and regulatory bodies around the world.
 Visitwww.brg-expert.com for more information.